sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 So let’s start performing a security audit of the subject tenant and will start with the Global Administrator role.
 A user with this role has access to all administrative features and can control the entire tenant.

-From the search, area type and select “global administrator”.
+From the search area, type and select “global administrator”.
 Click on the node that will appear on the screen.

 ![upload-image]({{ "/assets/imgs/notes/gb.png" | relative_url }})

 The left-hand side panel shows information about the selected global admin role.
 Down in the assignment section, we can see that there are currently 3 active assignments.
-This basically means that we have 3 objects that have been assigned this to role.
+This basically means that we have 3 objects that have been assigned this role.

 Click on the property to see what these objects are.